 a.
-The soil on the subject property is best prime farmland and consists of 152A Drummer silty clay loam, 154A Flanagan silt loam, and 171B Catlin silt loam, and has an average LE of 97.
+The soil on the subject property is best prime farmland and consists of 152A Drummer silty clay loam and 570B Martinsville silt loam, and has an average LE of 94.

 - b.
-The Site Assessment (SA) portion of the LESA analysis scored 138 out of 200 points. - c.
-The total LESA Score of 235 receives the second highest protection rating in LESA which is "high rating for protection." - d.
-The farm implements sales business has existed on the subject property since the 1980s. - e.
-Agricultural drainage should not be affected. - f.
+The Site Assessment (SA) portion of the LESA analysis scored 142 out of 200 points. - c.
+The total LESA Score of 236 receives the second highest protection rating in LESA which is "high rating for protection." - d.
+Agricultural drainage should not be affected. - e.
 The subject property is not served by sanitary sewer and is not a large generator of wastewater. - g.
-The B-4 General Business District is intended to accommodate a range of commercial uses and is intended for application only adjacent to the urbanized areas of the county. - h.
-The subject property fronts CR 1100 E (County Highway 15). - i.
-The location is 0.13 miles from the Village of Homer. - (3) Policy 4.3.3 states, "The County may authorize a discretionary review development provided that existing public services are adequate to support the proposed development effectively and safely without undue public expense."
+The AG-1 Agriculture DISTRICT is intended to protect the areas of the COUNTY where soil and topographic conditions are best adapted to the pursuit of AGRICULTURAL USES and to prevent the admixture of urban and rural USES which would contribute to the premature termination of AGRICULTURE pursuits. - h.
+The petitioners seek to revert to the property's original AG-1 zoning that it had prior to the 1978 rezoning to B-3, which was approved for the establishment of a restaurant. - i.
+The subject property fronts CR2100N. - j.
+The location is 0.3 miles from the Village of Royal. - (3) Policy 4.3.3 states, "The County may authorize a discretionary review development provided that existing public services are adequate to support the proposed development effectively and safely without undue public expense."